harshitabhambhani/100-days-verification-challenge/day-03/README.md

-# 100 Days Verification Challenge - Day 3
+# 100 Days Verification Challenge - Day 3 - Encoders and Decoders

 ## 1. Design & Explanation of: